ChaosData/limberer/README.md

 * `title`: Section title for 2-column format.
 * `classes`: List of HTML class names to apply to the section (`<article>`)

+Additionally, `"cont" = true` may be passed in a `"type" = "section"` section entry within the project TOML to specify that the section's Markdown should be directly concatenated instead of being handled as a full section.
+This is occasionally useful for managing large single sections that are not intended to be divided across multiple `<article>` elements within the underlying HTML.

 #### Tables

 Tables can be written using the pipe-delimited GitHub-flavored Markdown